Candidates

 Resource Consumption

 Producing AI chips requires essential raw materials like aluminum, silicon, gallium, and germanium.
 The extraction and processing of these materials can have significant environmental impacts, raising concerns about sustainability.
-As the demand for AI technologies increases, the pressure on natural resources and supply chains will require more sustainable sourcing and management practices.
+As demand for AI technologies increases, pressure on natural resources and supply chains will necessitate more sustainable sourcing and management practices.

 Balancing innovation with sustainable practices is necessary to address the environmental costs of extracting and processing materials for AI hardware.
 Renewable energy sources can help mitigate some of the environmental impacts associated with resource consumption, but comprehensive strategies are needed to address the broader environmental challenges.